ansible/awx/CONTRIBUTING.md

 ## Submitting Pull Requests

 Fixes and Features for AWX will go through the Github pull request process.
-Submit your pull request (PR) agains the `devel` branch.
+Submit your pull request (PR) against the `devel` branch.

 Here are a few things you can do to help the visibility of your change, and increase the likelihood that it will be accepted: